See our exclusive index of companies on the move:Explore Stocks

 Hold on an exchange

-If setting up a crypto wallet is too much of a hassle, it's also possible to store cryptocurrencies in a wallet connected to the same exchange the coins were purchased from.
+If setting up a crypto wallet is too much of a hassle for you, it's also possible to store cryptocurrencies in a wallet connected to the same exchange you bought the coins from.

-This option isn't usually recommended by crypto experts as it means the coin owner doesn't control the wallet's private key — meaning they don't completely own their cryptocurrency.
-It also makes bitcoin holders a target for thieves, and since bitcoin is a decentralised currency there is little hope of recovering it once stolen.
+This option isn't usually recommended by crypto experts, as it means you as the coin owner don’t control the wallet's private key — meaning you don't completely own your cryptocurrency.
+It also makes bitcoin holders a target for thieves, and since bitcoin is a decentralised currency, there is little hope of recovering it once it’s stolen.

-Bitcoin is a compelling purchase, but sometimes an investment reaches its end.
+Bitcoin is a compelling purchase, but eventually, all investments reach an end.

-When it's time to cash out, bitcoin holders must first decide whether they want to sell their bitcoins for Australian dollars, or trade them for another cryptocurrency.
+When it's time to cash out, you must first decide whether you want to sell your bitcoins for fiat money (such as Australian dollars) or trade them for another cryptocurrency.
 Here's how the process can be completed:

 - Log in to your account on your preferred cryptocurrency exchange.